Rujubee/Authenticated-Encryption/README.md

 > After encryption, the authenticity will be checked.
 If it's true, your data will be decrypted, otherwise it won't.

-> A true or false message will be displayed after.
+> A true or false authentication message will be displayed after.